-173 There is a risk of pedestrians, especially children, stepping unexpectedly into the road.
+180. There is a risk of pedestrians, especially children, stepping unexpectedly into the road.
 You should drive with the safety of children in mind at a speed suitable for the conditions.

-174 Drive carefully and slowly when
+181. Drive carefully and slowly when

-- in crowded shopping streets, Quiet Lane or residential areas - driving past bus stops; pedestrians may emerge suddenly into the road - passing parked vehicles, especially ice cream vans; children are more interested in ice cream than traffic and may run into the road unexpectedly - needing to cross a pavement or cycle track; for example, to reach or leave a driveway.
-Give way to pedestrians and cyclists on the pavement - reversing into a side road; look all around the vehicle and give way to any pedestrians who may be crossing the road - turning at road junctions; give way to pedestrians who are already crossing the road into which you are turning - the pavement is closed due to street repairs and pedestrians are directed to use the road - approaching pedestrians on narrow roads without a footpath.
-Always slow down and be prepared to stop if necessary, giving them plenty of room as you drive past.
+- in crowded shopping streets, Quiet Lane or residential areas - driving past bus stops; pedestrians may emerge suddenly into the road - passing parked vehicles, especially ice cream vans; children are more interested in ice cream than traffic and may run into the road unexpectedly - needing to cross a pavement, cycle lane or cycle track; for example, to reach or leave a driveway or private access.
+Give way to pedestrians on the pavement and cyclists using a cycle lane or cycle track - reversing into a side road; look all around the vehicle and give way to any pedestrians who may be crossing the road - turning at road junctions; you should give way to pedestrians who are crossing or waiting to cross the road into which or from which you are turning